Disclaimer, Trigger Warning and Notice

 At the moment of my death, I popped out of my body like toast out of a toaster.
 The best word that I can use to describe my soul’s departure is catapulted.
 I was unconscious when I died, but I “woke up” when my heart stopped.
-It’s been two years since this happened, and I still remember how it felt to awaken from that deep, dreamless, unconscious state into an instant awareness (perhaps better described as a “knowing”) that my time on earth had ended.
+It’s been three years since this happened, and I still remember how it felt to awaken from that deep, dreamless, unconscious state into an instant awareness (perhaps better described as a “knowing”) that my time on earth had ended.

 This awakening wasn’t frightening or startling.
 To the contrary, it was indescribably pleasant.

 It was akin to awakening from an intense dream, but far more enjoyable.
 In the split second that I went from “unconscious human” to “fully awakened spiritual being” I experienced the most profound mental acuity that I have ever known.
 It was as though a massive surge of spiritual power poured through every iota of my consciousness, and I went from 60 amps to 100,000 amps in an instant.